GoodchildTrevor/Gold_Recovery_Prediction/README.md

 * Plotting the total concentrations of all substances at different stages.

 # Workflow
-* **Feature Selection
+* **Feature Selection**
-* The code cleans the data by removing any zero values for concentrations in the training dataset and aligns the training and test datasets to have the same set of columns.
+<br>The code cleans the data by removing any zero values for concentrations in the training dataset and aligns the training and test datasets to have the same set of columns.

-* **Model Training
+* **Model Training**
-* The code uses three models for training: Decision Tree, Random Forest, and Linear Regression.
+<br>The code uses three models for training: Decision Tree, Random Forest, and Linear Regression.
 Hyperparameters for the tree-based models are determined by grid search.

-* **Model Evaluation
+* **Model Evaluation**
-* The code evaluates the models by cross-validation and calculates the sMAPE (Symmetric Mean Absolute Percentage Error) for each model.
+<br>The code evaluates the models by cross-validation and calculates the sMAPE (Symmetric Mean Absolute Percentage Error) for each model.
 The best performing model is then selected and applied to the test set to evaluate its performance.

-* **Test Evaluation
+* **Test Evaluation**
-* After model training and validation, the model's performance is evaluated on the test dataset.
+<br>After model training and validation, the model's performance is evaluated on the test dataset.
 In this code, the trained Random Forest model is used to predict the target values on the test set, and the sMAPE (Symmetric Mean Absolute Percentage Error) score is calculated for these predictions.

-* **Comparison with Dummy Model
+* **Comparison with Dummy Model**
-* To provide a benchmark for the trained model's performance, a dummy model is used to predict the target values on the test set.
+<br>To provide a benchmark for the trained model's performance, a dummy model is used to predict the target values on the test set.
 The dummy model simply predicts the mean of the target values in the training set.
 The sMAPE score is calculated for the dummy model's predictions, and this score is compared with the sMAPE score for the trained model's predictions.
 This comparison helps to evaluate how much better the trained model is than a simple baseline model.

 # Dependencies
 This code requires the following Python packages: